Sally Dawson

 About me

-I have been a counsellor for over 20 years and provide a safe, supportive space to work through any issues that may be affecting your life - in short or long term therapy.
+I have been a counsellor for over 20 years and provide a safe, supportive space to work through any issues that may be affecting you - in short or long term therapy.
 These may be things from your past, what's going on at the moment, or worries about the future.
-I work with adults and young people 14-18 years old, using the Person Centred approach, to suit individual needs and have very positive feedback.
+I use the Person Centred approach, to suit individual needs and have very positive feedback.

-I often describe counselling as a bit like doing a jigsaw with someone - with lots of pieces, edges and corners and middle bits, but no clear picture on the box.
+I describe counselling as a bit like doing a jigsaw together - with lots of pieces, edges and corners and middle bits, but no clear picture on the box.
 Or like doing emotional archeology.
-Carefully uncovering layers of stuff that may be painful or upsetting.
+Carefully uncovering layers that may be painful or upsetting, as well as parts that may be positive.
 Together we would work out and understand more about what the different issues are, how you feel about them, how you cope/don't cope - at your pace in your way.
-If you have had some therapy before you may be aware of some of what's going on for you, but want to get support to work through more things in a non-judgemental environment.

-I believe we are all experts by experience and with the right support and level of understanding and development of self awareness, we can learn about ourselves and go on to make changes and feel more content and confident in who we are.
+I believe we are all experts by experience, and with the right support and level of understanding and development of self awareness, we can learn about ourselves and go on to make changes and feel more content and confident in who we are.
+I have a lot of positive feedback from clients and colleagues around how I support people to process things in a safe and supportive environment.

-It's important to build the trust with a counsellor so that you feel able to look at the things that you are struggling with, work things through so you can understand yourself more and live a happier, more aware and more fulfilled life.
+It's important to build trust so that you feel able to look at the things that you are struggling with, work things through so you can understand yourself more and live a happier, more aware and more fulfilled life.

 Training, qualifications & experience

-As a counsellor I have supported people, in both short and long term therapy, often dealing with complex issues affecting their mental health and well being.
+As a counsellor I have supported people for over 20 years, in both short and long term therapy, often dealing with complex issues affecting their mental health and well being.

-I have received a lot of very positive feedback from clients [particularly young people], colleagues and supervisors.
+I have received a lot of very positive feedback from clients, colleagues and supervisors.
 I work in private practise in the Calder Valley offering counselling to people in West Yorkshire and Lancashire.

 • Level III Counselling Diploma Salford College